 Sorry, I don’t mean to be long-winded and boring, the intention here is to help you see and evaluate the facts and apply them to your food choices and eating habits.

 Ultimately, this is where simple mathematics of weight training fat loss will come into play.
-If you ingest more calories from fat and highly processed foods than you expend or burn off, These calories will be stored on you!
+If you ingest more calories from highly processed foods than you expend or burn off, These calories will be stored on you!

 This is not unlike the interest you see in your savings account accumulating on the principle of what you put into your local bank.
 If you eat too much or have a sedentary lifestyle or both, this will accumulate in a negative way.